petsc/petsc/src/binding/petsc4py/docs/source/documentation_standards.rst

 description.

 If the corresponding C API documentation lists a function as being collective, then this information must be repeated on the next line of the docstring.
-E.g.
-"Not collective.", "Logically collective on X.", "Collective."
+Valid strings are: "Not collective.", "Logically collective.", "Collective.", or "Neighborwise collective.".

 The initial description section can contain more information if this is useful.
 In particular, if there is a PETSc manual chapter about a class, then this